LindemannRock/craft-component-manager/README.md

 ## Requirements

-- Craft CMS 5.0.0 or later
+- Craft CMS 5.0 or greater
-- PHP 8.2 or later
+- PHP 8.2 or greater

 ## Installation